rust-lang/rust/src/doc/trpl/getting-started.md

 main.exe  main.rs
 ```

-This would create two files: the source code, with a `.rs` extension, and the
+This shows we have two files: the source code, with an `.rs` extension, and the
 executable (`main.exe` on Windows, `main` everywhere else).
 All that's left to
 do from here is run the `main` or `main.exe` file, like this: